Maren Meinert: Club career

 Meinert was the first player inducted into Boston Breakers' "Pillars of Excellence" during a ceremony held at half-time of the 17 May 2009 game between the Breakers and Washington Freedom.

 International career

 Meinert played for the German national team between 1991 and 2003, making appearances at three FIFA Women's World Cup finals and the 2000 Summer Olympics.

 Germany won the 2003 World Cup.
 She scored the first goal in the final against Sweden.

-International goals

 Management career

 Meinert coached various German youth national teams for the German Football Association (DFB) from 2005 to 2019.
 In 2018, the DFB asked Meinert to become head coach of the Germany women's national football team after dismissing Steffi Jones, but she turned down the opportunity for personal reasons.
 Less than a year later, the DFB surprisingly chose not to extend Meinert's contract.

 After her departure from the DFB, Meinert was linked to many high-profile positions, including the head coach position at the Irish national team and the assistant position at the United States national team.